SYNT4X1/Warden/README.md

   ForceCommand /usr/bin/wsh
 ```

 Your ssh config will force dump authenticated users into the warden shell environment.
-Conversely, this
+Additionally, this
 should also prevent attackers from using the -t ssh flag to obtain a different shell than defined in the /etc/passwd
 file